 NOTE 3: The registration policy (i.e. PLMN selection), and subscription policy aspects, are not in the scope of this solution.

 NOTE 4: The policies related to DualSteer device's traffic steering and switching, and their enforcement, including the simultaneous and non-simultaneous transmission aspects, are based on the existing ATSSS principles and procedures, and are realized by further extending the ATSSS rules and N4 rules to support DualSteer specific mechanisms.

+Editor’s Note 2: